alexfmpe/blog/content/posts/nix/getting-started-with-nix.md

 > nix-env -qaP -A nixpkgs 'hail.*'
 error: selector ‘hail’ matches no derivations
 ```

+<span style="color: red;">Querying without the attribute path also fails.
+I feel like this should be
+mentioned to avoid confusion over whether it doesn't appear because we've specified an attribute path</span>

 We didn't find any results, because the Haskell packages are all placed within the `haskellPackages` namespace.